lafala-ufba/lafala-ufba.github.io/_pages/recruitment.md

 Indeed we have more ideas than students and trainees, so we are keen to welcome researchers.
 The lab offers a collaborative and supportive environment and has a strong track record in helping students develop and begin their own independent research careers.

 If you are interested in a rotation in our Lab, please contact <a href="mailto:kupske@gmail.com">Dr. Kupske</a>. directly.

+## Visiting or using our facilities

+If you are interested in visiting us or using our Lab equipment or facilities (e.g., microphones, acoustic booth etc), please contact our Lab. manager <a href="mailto:couto213@gmail.com">Rafael C Cardoso</a>.